Kwan12321/Causal-rule-ensemble-approach-for-multi-arm-data/README.md

    - `Support_Info_sec3_Figure.R`, `Support_Info_sec3_Table.R`
      - Run the parameter tuning for proposed method in real-data analysis and generate figures and tables for Section 3 of the Supporting Information.
    - `Support_info_sec4_Figure.R`, `Support_info_sec4_simulation.R`
-     - Run the additional simulations and create the corresponding figures for Section 4 of the Supporting Information.
+     - Run the additional simulations (conformal prediction) and create the corresponding figures for Section 4 of the Supporting Information.